-THE DEFINITIVE GUIDE TO CONTENT MARKETING IN 2020
+THE DEFINITIVE GUIDE TO CONTENT MARKETING

 The decline of disruptive marketing.
 The way we consume content today is so different to the way we did even just a few years ago.

 We watch TV shows and movies on demand.
 We listen to podcasts rather than radio.
 We read books on eBook readers.
 We have apps for just about everything to run our lives and entertain us.
 Social media curate our daily news feed.
 We pay content providers so we can enjoy an ad-free entertainment experience.

 It’s clear that disruptive marketing and sales tactics are no longer working and their effectiveness will continue to decline into the 2020s.